 JEREMIE is a joint initiative developed by the European Commission (Directorate General for Regional Policy) in co-operation with the European Investment Bank Group and other financial institutions in the framework of the 2007-2013 programming period in order to make cohesion policy more efficient and sustainable.
-JEREMIE offers EU Member States, through their national or regional Managing Authorities, the opportunity to use part of their EU Structural Funds to finance small and medium-sized enterprises (SMEs) by means of equity, loans or guarantees, through a revolving Holding Fund acting as an umbrella fund.

 EIF's expertise as a Holding Fund manager can be of particular added value in the lesser‑developed regions/Member States, where there is a need for capacity‑building initiatives and transfer of know‑how between local institutions and EIF.
-In those regions where JEREMIE is managed by another body, EIF can also be involved as an adviser, for a wide range of services such as cash flow management of Holding Funds, structure of Holding Funds, product design in line with European Regional Development Fund regulation, reporting and monitoring, corporate governance due diligence/second opinions, setting‑up of financial vehicles, etc.

-The Holding Fund develops an Investment Strategy prior to the signature of a JEREMIE Funding Agreement between the EIF and a national/regional government of an EU Member State.
-The national/regional counterpart transfers the funds allocated to JEREMIE to a JEREMIE bank account, a call for expression of interest is launched and Financial Intermediaries are selected based on a due diligence process.
+JEREMIE offers EU Member States, through their national or regional Managing Authorities, the opportunity to use part of their EU Structural Funds to finance small and medium-sized enterprises (SMEs) by means of equity, loans or guarantees, through a revolving Holding Fund acting as an umbrella fund.
+Prior to the signature of a JEREMIE Funding Agreement between the EIF and a national/regional government of an EU Member State, the Holding Fund develops an Investment Strategy, the national/regional counterpart transfers the funds allocated to JEREMIE to a JEREMIE bank account, a call for expression of interest is launched and Financial Intermediaries are selected based on a due diligence process.
 The decision is taken with the involvement of the Investment Board.